Grahams Bush Track, Organ Pipes, Buttars Peak

 Screen Shot

-With stops excluded, the tramp up took 2hours 50mins.
-We returned on same track in around 1hr 45mins.
-Two students passed us at lunchtime, and a good group from Bayfield School on way down.
+With stops excluded, the tramp up took 2 hours 50mins.
+We returned on the same track in around 1hr 45mins.
+Two students passed us at lunchtime as well as a good group from Bayfield School on our way down.

-Unfortunately, Upper Junction was closed to traffic so no afternoon tea at “Grocer” Blacks Road was had, due to time frame.
+Unfortunately, Upper Junction was closed to traffic so no afternoon tea at the “Grocer” on Blacks Road was had, due to our time frame.

 Cheers Rod Ward and Phil Morris

-Elevation 374m onto Mt Cargill Road, across to beginning of Organ Pipes Track, another 126m taking Total elevation to 482 metres.
+Elevation 374m onto Mt Cargill Road, across to the beginning of the Organ Pipes Track, then another 126m, taking the Total Elevation to 482 metres.
 Dist 9.14km, time taken 4.25hrs.

 Link to background information and earlier tramps and hikes in the same area.